Halo-Lab/use-breakpoints-width/README.md

 A React hook for getting the current breakpoint name and screen width.

 ## Usage
-Initialize `useBreakpoints` with a configuration object.
+Initialize `use-breakpoints-width` with a configuration object.
 The return value will be an object with the breakpoint's name (string) and screen width (number).

 ```js
 import useBreakpoints from 'use-breakpoints-width';